DigonIO/scheduler/doc/pages/examples/weights.rst

     -------- ---------------- ------------------- --------- ------------- ------
     ONCE     print(?)
 2021-06-21 03:24:23  -0:00:00           0/1      1

-Note that in this example the :class:`~scheduler.job.Job` with the lowest weight was not executed, as the execution count per call for the :class:`~scheduler.core.Scheduler` has been set to ``3`` via the `max_exec` parameter.
+Note that in this example the |Job| with the lowest weight was not executed, as the execution count per call for the |Scheduler|
+has been set to ``3`` via the `max_exec` parameter.

-If several :class:`~scheduler.job.Job`\ s of the same weight are overdue, the :class:`~scheduler.job.Job`\ s are prioritized by their delay, starting with the :class:`~scheduler.job.Job` of the highest delay.
+If several |Job|\ s of the same weight are overdue, the
+|Job|\ s are prioritized by their delay, starting with the
+|Job| of the highest delay.

 .. code-block:: pycon